-Effective July 1, 2015, the annual retainer for audit committee chairman and any audit committee financial expert was increased from \$30,000 to \$45,000, and the annual retainer for other members of our audit committee was increased from \$15,000 to \$25,000.
+^{} Effective July 1, 2015, the annual retainer for audit committee chairman and any audit committee financial expert was increased from \$30,000 to \$45,000, and the annual retainer for other members of our audit committee was increased from \$15,000 to \$25,000.

 Additionally, our directors receive a fee of \$1,000 per day for attendance at meetings of the board of directors or its committees and an hourly rate (not to exceed \$1,000 per day) for other services rendered on behalf of our board of directors or its committees.
 If a director dies while serving on our board of directors, his designated beneficiary or estate will be entitled to receive a death benefit equal to the annual retainer then in effect.
-We reimburse our directors or its committees.
-If our board of directors or its committees incurred in attending meetings and in the performance of other services rendered on behalf of our board of directors or its committees.
+We reimburse our directors for reasonable expenses incurred in attending meetings and in the performance of other services rendered on behalf of our board of directors or its committees.